 Healthcare IT managers in the U.S. are also seeing vulnerabilities affect patient care as they fight a shortage of security talent, an abundance of legacy equipment with known issues, and widespread problems with haphazard networking.

-There’s no cure-all to solving these problems, but healthcare IT best practices — assisted by automation such as a good mobile device management (MDM) toolkit — can put you in a more secure spot.
+There’s no cure-all to solving these problems, but healthcare IT best practices — assisted by automation such as a good mobile device management (MDM) toolkit, and devices with chip-level security such as the Samsung Galaxy Tab S4 — can put you in a more secure spot.
 Follow these three main steps to strengthen your mobile security in the hospital.